Adam395/Capstone_Project/README.md

 Steam user reviews carry the most weight on the site.
 They are the first review shown, in a search they get their own unique icon, and only the user score is shwon in the thumbnail preview on Steam's front page.
 Because of the weight given to User Reviews, a game's sales can be made or broken by the score given to it.

-We at Catalyst Consulting, as part of our full-spectrum services to developers and publishers, want to provide prediction services for user reviews.
+We at Catalyst Consulting, as part of our full-spectrum services to developers and publishers, want to provide prediction services using a regression model for user reviews.
 Based on a game's metacritic scores, an aggregate value of professional reviewers' opinions, we will predict Steam user scores, allowing developers to appropriately budget for advertising and predict revenue models.
+Our measure of accuracy will be R2 score.

 We will not be trying to account for scandal though: an otherwise excellent game with a high Metacritic score can have a terrible User Review score due to game scandals, as users "review bomb" the user score section with negative reviews and rants about the developer.